Ozmah/rigged/README.md

 ### "Permission denied" errors
 - Make sure you granted all requested permissions during login
 - Try logging out and logging back in
+- Verify you have moderation privileges if trying to switch channels

 ### App won't start
 - Ensure Node.js 18+ is installed: `node --version`